PKU-YuanGroup/ProLLaMA/README.md

 </p ></details>

 ## 💡Highlights
+### Powerful model
+* Our ProLLaMA is the first model to our knowledge capable of simultaneously handling multiple PLP tasks.
+* **including generating proteins with specified functions based on the user's intent.**

 ### General training framework
 * We propose a training framework with scalability and efficiency that enables any general LLM to be trained as a proficient model for multiple tasks in Protein Language Processing.

-### Powerful model
-* Our ProLLaMA is the first model to our knowledge capable of simultaneously handling multiple PLP tasks.

 ### Excellent performance
 * Experiments show that our ProLLaMA not only handles PLP tasks beyond the reach of existing ProLLMs but also achieves state-of-the-art results in the protein generation task where current ProLLMs are active.